 What is the Measure of Market Risk?

 The best measure of market risk is the value-at-risk or VAR method.
 It is a statistical method for managing risk.
 It calculates the probable loss that a stock or portfolio can potentially make and the probability for the same.
 The measure of VAR is price units or a percentage form that makes it easy to understand and interpret.

-It can be applied to all types of investment assets like stock, bond, derivatives, etc. It helps to assess the profit potential of different investments, and accordingly plan how much to invest in a respective investment opportunity.
+It can be applied to all types of investment assets like stock, bonds, derivatives, etc. It helps assess the profit potential of different investments and accordingly plan how much to invest in a respective investment opportunity.

 The VAR method has a number of limitations too.
 The method involves the calculation of risk and return for each individual asset and also the correlation between them.
 Thus, it becomes very complex to calculate VAR if the number of assets is large and diversified in a portfolio.
 Also, it assumes that the portfolio remains unchanged over a specific period of time.
 Thus, it is more feasible for the short-term and becomes unreliable in the case of long-term investments where the portfolio content keeps on changing.

 Beta coefficient is a measure of volatility or market risk of an investment or portfolio in comparison with the market.
 It is of use in the Capital Asset Pricing Model (CAPM) and describes the asset return in view of the systematic risk.
 It helps to gauge the risk addition to a diversified portfolio by the inclusion of a stock or investment.

 An investment with a Beta coefficient equal to “1” is as volatile as the market.
 In other words, the security or stock is said to be strongly correlated with the market and will behave in sync with the market changes.
 Such security can also be said to have a systematic risk to the market.